jellyjdo-anc/code-challenge/README.md

 # Code Challenge

-This project is a creative Vue 3 implementation of two interactive landing pages for a fictional experience platform.
+This project is a creative Vue 3 implementation of two interactive landing pages for a experience platform.

 ---